fieldingtron/one-click-hugo-cms/site/content/products/_index.md

 ---
 title: Our Coffeess
 image: /img/products-jumbotron.jpg
-heading: 'What we offer wena '
+heading: What we offer !!!!
 description: >-
   Kaldi is the best ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
 We take coffee